xfornesa/aws-amicleaner/README.rst

 Installation
 ------------

-amicleaner is available on pypi and can be installed on your system
+amicleaner is available on pypi and can be installed on your system with pip

 From pypi
 ~~~~~~~~~